 Most notably, he is a Principal Software Developer at Stack Overflow—the world's largest community of developers—making its core Q&A knowledge platform accessible to millions of people learning to code.
 He is the first person of color and the youngest person to hold the title.
 Jon also leads diversity & inclusion partnerships at Stack Overflow, connecting with organizations like Girls Who Code, Andela, and Out for Undergrad.

-Jon is also the founder and sole maintainer of Bento, a site educating the next generation of self-taught developers.
-He started Bento in 2014 when it became a viral hit, being featured in the top spot on Y Combinator's Hacker News and the overall front page of Reddit on the same day.
+He is also the founder and sole maintainer of Bento, a site educating the next generation of self-taught developers.
+He started Bento in 2014 when it quickly became a viral hit, being featured on both the top spot of Y Combinator's Hacker News and also on the overall front page of Reddit on the same day.
 Bento now has thousands of monthly users from around the world learning from its catalog of 100+ technology topics.

 In his free time, Jon also does nonprofit work as the founder Out in Tech U, an arm of the nonprofit Out in Tech which boasts an international membership of over 20,000 members in cities such as San Francisco, London, and Shanghai.
 In 2017, Jon started Out in Tech U's flagship mentorship program in partnership with Microsoft, Google, and Samsung.
-Since then, Out in Tech Youth has grown to a national program reaching over 300+ LGBTQ+ youth and tech professionals.
+Since then, Out in Tech Youth has grown to a national program reaching hundreds of LGBTQ+ youth and tech professionals.

 He is a frequent speaker and writer on issues related to startups, technology, and diversity & inclusion.
 Over the last five years, he's had speaking engagements at companies like Union Square Ventures, Twitter, and Samsung and at universities like Yale and New York University.